 One of the company's core values is flexibility.
 We transformed the following processes first and foremost:

-First, we published and explained the communication plan in the company: how the information is transferred from an employee to the CEO, with whom and what questions to discuss, who is responsible for what, phone numbers of responsible persons.
+First, we published and explained the communication plan in the company: how the information is transferred from a consultant to the CEO, with whom and what questions to discuss, who is responsible for what, phone numbers of responsible persons.

 We started conducting weekly general meetings with the CEO about the status and current issues of the company.
 Anyone can come forward with a question or suggestion.